easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_API_KEY_EXPLAINED.md

 ### Why GitHub Requires API Keys for Apps:

 1. **Accountability**
-   - If Q-IDE makes 1,000 requests, GitHub knows exactly which app
+   - If Top Dog makes 1,000 requests, GitHub knows exactly which app
    - Can bill you per-app if needed
-   - Can revoke access to just Q-IDE without affecting VS Code
+   - Can revoke access to just Top Dog without affecting VS Code

 2. **Control**
    - You can have different API keys for different apps